Biomedical Engineering, the University of Texas at Austin

 He worked as a certified emergency medical technician from 2016 to 2020 as well as a research assistant in the Biomimetic Microengineering (BioME) Research Lab at UT Austin from 2018 to 2020.
 In the BioME Lab, he explored how the gut microbiome could be utilized for personalized therapeutics by building and experimenting on microfluidic devices called ‘gut-on-a-chip’.

-While at ENMED, he plans to continue his research on the gut microbiome and microengineering ‘organs-on-chips,’ as well as explore the electrophysiology of the heart.
+While at EnMed, he plans to continue his research on the gut microbiome and microengineering ‘organs-on-chips,’ as well as explore the electrophysiology of the heart.

 In his free time, Foster enjoys playing basketball and football with his friends, running, and learning new songs to play on the guitar.